Fector101/android_notify/README.md

 ### Version 1.24 (Channel Name)

+-Can be found in App Settings where user can turn on/off specific Notifications

 ```python
 # channel_id default is now channel_name in lowercase with spaces replaced for underscores(_)
 # In later version channel_id will be used to reference notification